Sunny Chords | Bobby Hebb Guitar Lesson

 Sunny Chords: Learn the progressions

-Many jazzers only play Sunny in one key, even though the original modulates as you can see above in the chords and lyrics.
+Many jazz musicians play Sunny in just one key, even though the original modulates, as you can see in the chords and lyrics above.

 ||: Em7 (VI) | G9 (I) | Cmaj7 (IV) | F#m7b5 (VIII) B7 (IIIx) :||